 Somewhere along its journey, the shipment suffered a shock or vibration event.
 And now you have to pay the price.
 In the best-case scenario, you will need to send out a specialist to recalibrate the machine.
 But more often than not, the crew of installers that are waiting at your customer’s site will have to sit idle while new parts are found or fabricated and shipped overnight to the installation site.

-How Damage Occurs
+How Shock and Vibration Damage Occurs

 As anybody who has ever packaged a gift in bubble wrap before mailing it to the recipient knows, shock is a very real threat to packages large and small.
 Crates can slide off forklifts when being transferred from truck to train or dropped from a crane when being moved onboard an ocean-going vessel.
+A shock absorbing shipping crate is essential to guard against events like these—a standard crate or pallet won’t do.

 Every mode of transportation vibrates at a different frequency.
 Trains generate the most shaking, but trucks, planes, and boats can all produce enough vibration to damage sensitive equipment.
 To protect your shipment from vibration, you must first learn exactly how it will be transported at each stage of the journey.